mjkloeckner/95.11/README.md

 DESCRIPTION
-	Process RAW data from a .csv(comma separated values) file, and export it to another .csv file, if the output file doesn't exist then it creates one with the specified name.
+	Process RAW data from a .csv(comma separated values) file, and export it to a plain text if the output file doesn't exist then it creates one with the specified name.
-	When you invoke analisis_covid, expects.. to be continued
+	When you invoke analisis_covid, expects as input a .csv file with three columns separated by a comma (','), otherwise it's considered corrupt.

 AUTHOR